-If you are a director of a company or a member of a close corporation, you have to pay employees' (PAYE) tax every month.
+If you are a director of a company or a member of a close corporation, you have to pay an employee's (PAYE) tax every month.

 Employees normally earn a salary, which means that an employee earns the same amount every month.
-The PAYE is therefore easy to work out.
-But the members of the CC or the Directors of the Company, who are often the owners of the business, often do not earn the same amount of money every month.
-The law around payment of tax for CC members and company directors is therefore complicated and difficult to work out.
+The PAYE is, therefore, easy to work out.
+However, the members of the CC or the Directors of the Company, who are often the owners of the business, often do not earn the same amount of money every month.
+The law around payment of tax for CC members and company directors is, therefore, complicated and difficult to work out.
 It is advisable to get an accountant or bookkeeper to help.
 It is also a good reason not to register a business as a CC unless it is a business that makes a lot of money and can afford to pay an accountant to help.

-Look up the Small Enterprise Development Agency (SEDA) website: www.seda.org.za for more information on these procedures.
+Look up the Small Enterprises and Development and Financial Agency (SEDFA) website: www.sedfa.org.za for more information on these procedures.